Conceptions of God: Brahman

 Brahman is the eternal, unchanging, infinite, immanent, and transcendent reality which is the divine ground of all matter, energy, time, space, being and everything beyond in this Universe.
 The nature of Brahman is described as transpersonal, personal and impersonal by different philosophical schools.
 The word Brahman is derived from the verb brh (Sanskrit: to grow), and connotes greatness and infinity.

 Brahman is talked of at two levels (apara and para).
 He is the fountainhead of all concepts but he himself cannot be conceived.
 He is the universal conceiver, universal concept and all the means of concept.
 Apara-Brahman is the same Para Brahma but for human understanding thought of as universal mind cum universal intellect from which all human beings derive an iota as their mind, intellect etc.

 Ishvara

 Ishvara is a philosophical concept in Hinduism, meaning controller or the Supreme controller (i.e. God) in a monotheistic or the Supreme Being or as an Ishta-deva of monistic thought.
 Ishvara is a transcendent and immanent entity best described in the last chapter of the Shukla Yajur Veda Samhita, known as the Ishavasya Upanishad.
 It states "ishavasyam idam sarvam" which means whatever there is in this world is covered and filled with Ishvara.
 Ishvara not only creates the world, but then also enters into everything there is.
 In Saivite traditions, the term is used as part of the compound "Maheshvara" ("great lord") later as a name for Siva.

-Mahadeva

-Lord Shiva is more often considered as first Hindu God.
-Mahadeva literally means "Highest of all god".
-Shiva is also known as Maheshvar, the great Lord, Mahadeva, the great God, Shambhu, Hara, Pinakadhrik, bearer of the axe and Mrityunjaya, conqueror of death.
-He is the spouse of Shakti, the goddess.
-He also is represented by Mahakala and Bhairava, the terrible, as well as many other forms including Rudra.
-Shiva is often pictured holding the damaru, an hour-glass shape drum, shown below with his trishula.
-His usual mantra is om namah shivaya.

-This must not be confused with the numerous devas. may be roughly translated into English as deity, demigod or angel, and can describe any celestial being or thing that is of high excellence and thus is venerable.
-The word is cognate to Latin deus for "god".
-The misconception of 330 million devas is commonly objected to by Hindu scholars.
-The description of 33 koti (10 million, crore in Hindi) devas is a misunderstanding.
-The word koti in Sanskrit translates to 'type' and not '10 million'.
-So the actual translation is 33 types and not 330 million devas.
-Ishvara as a personal form of God is worshiped and not the 33 devas.
-The concept of 33 devas is perhaps related to the geometry of the universe.